Jackie Chan: I AM Green Hero

 Jackie Chan: Green Hero exhibit press event - © I AM FILM 2019

-Referring to his early films, he discussed how he has become more conscious in his approach to his fame, “When I was making a film, I just didn’t care about children and how I was talking to them.
-I was only talking to myself.
-Now, after I make my films, I show them to my children and I think, ‘If I can show my children, I can show the whole world.’”
+Reflecting on his early films, Chan explains how his approach to fame has become more conscious over the years: “When I was making a film, I just didn’t care about children or how I was influencing them.
+I was only thinking about myself.
+Now, after I make my films, I show them to my children and I think, ‘If I can show this to my children, I can show it to the whole world.’”

-Chan’s foray into Hollywood cinema not only lead to worldwide acclaim, but also made him increasingly aware of the large variety of trash wasted on his movie sets.
-After noticing tens of thousands of plastic water bottles were crowding his sets, shot in the world’s most remote areas, Chan began to seek a solution to turn waste into useful materials.
+Chan’s entry into Hollywood not only brought him worldwide acclaim but also heightened his awareness of the enormous amount of waste generated on his movie sets.
+After noticing tens of thousands of plastic water bottles piling up on sets—many filmed in the world’s most remote locations—Chan began to search for ways to turn that waste into something useful.

 Jackie Chan: Green Hero Exhibition, Leonardo Museum, Salt Lake City - courtesy of The Leonardo Museum